 The labrum is the cartilige that is around the rim of the hip socket.
 The femur cannot fit.
 Many trainers and surgeons blame the tear not on a single play- baseball players, hockey players, football players and basketball players all suffer the torn labrum- but on the intensity in sports training at a young age that weakens the muscle and cartilige.

-As it is, the Lakers and Cavs got damaged goods and the Celtics got Kyrie Irving.
+The Lakers and Cavs got damaged goods and the Celtics got Kyrie Irving.
 It’s not that Kyrie isn’t damaged himself but it’s not the kind of brokenness that you can’t recover from.
 Kyrie may be injury prone but he’s had knee issues before.
 He’ll survive this one.

 Isaiah is a good pick and roll point guard who can see the floor, legitimize bigs and be in the moment when the moment is big.
 When he is healthy, that is.
 His 2016-17 was brilliant.
 He was 5th in MVP voting.